 - Guide the penis into the condom.

 - After sex, remove the condom before standing up by gently pulling it out.

 What else should I do to prevent STIs?

 Limit the number of sex partners you have.
-Ask your partner if he or she has, or has had, an STI and tell your partner if you have had one.
-Talk about whether you've both been tested for STIs and whether you should be tested.
+Ask your partner if he or she has, or has had, an STI.
+Tell your partner if you have had one.
+Talk about whether you’ve both been tested for STIs and whether you should be tested.

 Look for signs of an STI in your sex partner.
 But remember that STIs don’t always cause symptoms.
 Don’t have sex if you or your partner are being treated for an STI.

 Wash your genitals with soap and water and urinate soon after you have sex.
 This may help clean away some germs before they have a chance to infect you.